FlexRay

 FlexRay is an automotive network communications protocol developed by the FlexRay Consortium to govern on-board automotive computing.
 It is designed to be faster and more reliable than CAN and TTP, but it is also more expensive.
 The FlexRay consortium disbanded in 2009, but the FlexRay standard is now a set of ISO standards, ISO 17458-1 to 17458-5.

 FlexRay is a communication bus designed to ensure high data rates, fault tolerance, operating on a time cycle, split into static and dynamic segments for event-triggered and time-triggered communications.
+It is mainly used in aeronautic and automotive sectors.

 Features

 FlexRay supports data rates up to 10 Mbit/s, explicitly supports both star and bus physical topologies, and can have two independent data channels for fault-tolerance (communication can continue with reduced bandwidth if one channel is inoperative).
 The bus operates on a time cycle, divided into two parts: the static segment and the dynamic segment.
 The static segment is preallocated into slices for individual communication types, providing stronger determinism than its predecessor CAN.
 The dynamic segment operates more like CAN, with nodes taking control of the bus as available, allowing event-triggered behavior.